robert-solomon12/AWS-Monitorization-Developer-Operations-Assignment/README.md

 # Important Notes:
-- This program already consists of a private key hardcoded throughout the entirely script already which you will find in the repository under 'RSolomon1912' which means that you don't need to worry about creating your own key.
+- This program already consists of a private key hardcoded throughout the entirely script already which you will find in the repository under 'RSolomon1912'.pem file which means that you don't need to worry about creating your own key.

 - Further updates may be pushed up over time for impovements and/or better maintenance of the program.